huaweicloud/spring-cloud-huawei-samples/basic-tomcat-nacos/README.md

 # Description
 The purpose of the project is to demonstrate springBoot apply alone tomcat,Compared with jar,this following additional things need to be done:
 1.Startup class add extends SpringBootServletInitializer,override configure method;
-2.Add class ServiceCombListener implements ApplicationListener，monitor ApplicationReadyEvent event； 3.Povider server apply tomcat need set root address in server.xml;
+2.Add class NacosListener implements ApplicationListener，monitor ApplicationReadyEvent event； 3.Povider server apply tomcat need set root address in server.xml;

 This project providers sample to show working with Spring Cloud Microservices.